sefinek24/Sefinek-Blocklist-Collection_outdated/README.md

 ## 🔧 Regex list
 <h3 align="center">
-    <a href="info/regex/Index.md">View the regex list and read additional information »</a>
+    <a href="info/What is Regex.md">View the regex list and read additional information »</a>
 </h3>

 ## 🤔 Tutorials